CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 id: get-changed-files-count-by-gh

-# Inject external environment parameters into the runtime
+# Inject external environment variables into runtime

 env: